-13. To use your SSH keys, open a new PuTTY session.
+8. To use your SSH keys, open a new PuTTY session.
 In the Hostname box enter localnode and in the Port box enter 2222.
-It is helpful to save this session definition as something you will remember.
-Select the Save button.
+It may be helpful to save this session definition using a name that identifies the specific node you are connecting to.
+Enter your identifier and click the Save button.